JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 that narrows a signed value through an explicit cast, which is out of scope here.
 Not tracked as a `known_issues_tests.py` entry — that suite is pypeline-only (`src/tests/ pypeline_tests/`), and this bug is in the separate C frontend (`src/tests/c_tests/`), whose conventions this work didn't otherwise touch.
+Tracked in [#367](https://github.com/JulianKemmerer/PipelineC/issues/367).

 ### Compound casts: `register_cast` / `@cast`